Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ```
 In a normal pipeline run, the following modules should be set to false, and the rest to true:

-1. One of the data loaders depending on the input type (downloader, cord_loader or free_text loader).
+1. One of the data loaders depending on the input type (downloader, cord_loader, free_text loader or pubmed_bulk_loader).
 2. splitter
 3. ner
 4. analysis